A-Hebbes/battle-ships-game/README.md

     - Used to store the repository for the project.
 - Gitpod
     - The IDE used when coding the game.
-- Am I Responsive
-    - This site was used to check the responsiveness of the site (https://ui.dev/amiresponsive)
 - Online IDE
     - I used this during testing to run the game and see if any issues showed (https://www.online-ide.com/)
+- Render.com
+    - This site was used for deployment (https://render.com/)

 ## Testing